 - Note: This article was originally published on Sep 13th, 2015 and updated on Sept 11th, 2017

 Here’s a situation you’ve got into in your data science project:

-You are working on a classification problem and you have generated your set of hypothesis, created features and discussed the importance of variables.
+You are working on a classification problem and have generated your set of hypothesis, created features and discussed the importance of variables.
 Within an hour, stakeholders want to see the first cut of the model.

 In this article, I’ll explain the basics of this algorithm, so that next time when you come across large data sets, you can bring this algorithm to action.
-In addition, if you are a newbie in Python or R, you should be overwhelmed by the presence of available codes in this article.
+In addition, if you are a newbie in Python or R, you should not be overwhelmed by the presence of available codes in this article.

 Table of Contents